MuSuareZ/Wolf3D/README.md

 # Wolf3D

-Inspired by the famous eponymous game of the 90s and the first First Person Shooter, this project got me acquainted with ray-casting.
+Inspired by the famous eponymous game of the 90s and the first First Person Shooter, Wolfenstein 3D.
+This project got me acquainted with ray-casting.
-The goal is to represent a dynamic view in a labyrinth which you can move inside.
+The goal was to represent a dynamic view in a labyrinth which you can move inside.

 # How to use it?